ibm-cloud-docs/watsonxdata/pricing_plan.md

 ### Key supported features
 {: #supported-features-lite}

+- Ability to monitor Resource Unit usage across Lite plan instances per an account and provision a new Lite plan instance based on the Resource Unit availability.
 - Ability to pause and resume Presto engine.
 - Ability to provision, unprovision, pause and resume Spark engine.
 - Ability to connect to an {{site.data.keyword.Bluemix_notm}}-provided Cloud Object Storage (COS) bucket and provide credentials to your own COS or S3 bucket.